Skip to main content

 Highlights

-• Romania targets 31% of renewables in its final energy consumption in 2030.
+• Romania targets 34% of renewables in its final energy consumption in 2030 and plans to phase out lignite by 2032.

 • Romgaz and OMV Petrom account for 90% of the gas production and dominate the wholesale market.

-• Total energy consumption decreased by 5.6% in 2022, in a context of surging energy prices.
+• Total energy consumption decreased by 2.6% in 2023, in a context of still high energy prices.

-• The energy intensity is decreasing rapidly (twice the EU pace).
+• The energy intensity is decreasing rapidly (twice the EU pace) and is lower than the EU average.

 • OMV Petrom and Romgaz plan to start producing gas from the 100 bcm Neptun Deep gas field in 2027.